quarkly/developer-docs/docs/components/project-api/getting-styles.md

 **Note:** Use the `getComputedStyle` function only to get styles added from the builder interface or third-party libraries.
 The styles you added in a component can be retrieved from the `e.target.style` object.

-Please also note that the `getComputedStyle` function returns the object with the standard style names written with `background-color` hyphen, while the `e.target.style` object uses the names as `backgroundColor` as if you were transferring them in any component.
+Please also note that the `getComputedStyle` function returns the object with the standard style names written with a hyphen (e.g. `background-color`), while the `e.target.style` object uses the names as `backgroundColor` as if you were transferring them in any component.

 ---